madetech/handbook/guides/security/password_policy.md

 # Password and 2FA/MFA policy
 Strong password and use of 2FA (two factor authentication) or MFA (Multi Factor Authentication) are important aspects of device and software security.
 We all have passwords for multiple systems that are used for business related purposes and it is important for all team members to take the appropriate steps to secure their passwords.
+The full password policy is available [here](https://docs.google.com/document/d/1oUzqF5TkdUQmXpQp-9fIficeQ0O-TYbwOK6koMFsSWE/edit) (internal link).

 ## Password Creation
 - Passwords must be sufficiently strong such as to make cracking or guessing difficult.
 Where possible, passwords should be randomly generated (you can do this using 1password)